HOUSTON ZANTAC LAWYER

 Fortunately, Zantac 360 does not involve this risk of cancer.
 The FDA recommended that other H2 blockers be tested for NDMA after ranitidine was found to contain the carcinogen.
 They discovered that famotidine had no NDMA at all.
 There is no present worry about a possible relationship to cancer because it is devoid of this compound.

 Had Issues With Zantac?
-We Can Help File A Claim
+Our Personal Injury Lawyers Can Help File A Claim

 There is a never a fee unless we recover on your behalf.